 The College Illinois!
-529 Prepaid Tuition Program is administered by the Illinois Student Assistance Commission, with advice and counsel from the Investment Advisory Panel, which includes members recommended by the Treasurer, Comptroller, Governor's Office of Management and Budget and the Illinois Board of Higher Education, as stipulated in the Prepaid Tuition Act.
+529 Prepaid Tuition Program is administered by ISAC, with advice and counsel from the Investment Advisory Panel, which includes members recommended by the Treasurer, Comptroller, Governor's Office of Management and Budget and the Illinois Board of Higher Education, as stipulated in the Prepaid Tuition Act.
 Additional advice and monitoring are provided by the Investment Committee (a subcommittee of the Commission) and professional investment consultant, Callan LLC.
 Program moneys are held in the separate Illinois Prepaid Tuition Trust Fund (the Fund) and prudently invested with the objective of obtaining the best possible return on investments consistent with the actuarial soundness of the program.
 Fund assets are invested in accordance with a formal Investment Policy, which is adopted annually by the Commission.
 The investment program is implemented by internal investment staff, with all investments professionally managed by external investment management firms.

-Based on consultant reports, the net-of-fees returns for the Fund were +5.00% for the fiscal year ended June 30, 2023, +4.80% for the trailing 3-year period, and +3.91% for the trailing 5-year period.
+Based on consultant reports, the net-of-fees returns for the Fund were +7.78% for the fiscal year ended June 30, 2024, +1.93% for the trailing 3-year period, and +4.68% for the trailing 5-year period.
 Long-term performance is generally in line with expectations for the asset allocation, although private market portfolio returns have been below expectations.
-The risk profile for the asset allocation projects a standard deviation of 7.96%.
-This profile corresponds to a 24% probability of negative returns in a given year and a 2% probability of losses exceeding 10%.
-Actual standard deviation was 6.05% for the five years ending 6/30/23 and 5.22% for the trailing ten-year period.
-Liquidity is sound with 88% of assets available within one year.
+The risk profile for the asset allocation projects a standard deviation of 2.26%.
+This profile corresponds to a 1% probability of negative returns in a given year and virtually a 0% probability of losses exceeding 10%.
+Actual standard deviation was 6.24% for the five years ending 6/30/24 and 5.41% for the trailing ten-year period.
+Liquidity is sound with 86% of assets available within one year.